Check here first for Q & As about our Galápagos expedition

 There is a chance to snorkel almost every day.
 If you do not snorkel, there will be opportunities for kayaking and Zodiac drives.
 National Geographic Endeavour II has a glass-bottom boat.

 On the flight from mainland Ecuador to the Galápagos, your checked baggage (one checked bag) may be weighed and cannot exceed 50 pounds (per person).
 Carry-on bags may be weighed and may not exceed 22 pounds (per person).
 You must be able to fit your carry-on luggage under your seat or in the overhead compartment.

 You’ll find 11.5 inches clearance under each bed.

-There are no connecting cabins on either ship in Galápagos.
+There are connecting cabins on the National Geographic Endeavour II.

 U.S. and Canadian citizens do not need visas to visit Galápagos.